sykesm/dav-blobstore/README.md

 }
 ```

-`blobs_path` is the only required field and it points to root directory of the
+`blobs_path` is the only required field and it points to the root directory of
-blob store.
+the blob store.

 `public_read` indicates whether or not `GET` and `HEAD` requests require
 authentication.
 If omitted or `false`, you will want to define authorized
 users in the `users` field.

-`cert_file` and `key_file` are used to enable TLS on the transport.
-When both
+`cert_file` and `key_file` are used to enable TLS.
+When both of these fields
-of these fields are set, the server will only support https.
-Enabling TLS is
+are set, the server will only support https.
+Enabling TLS is recommended.
-recommended.

-`users` is a map of key value pairs representing authorized users and they
+`users` is a map of key value pairs representing authorized users and their
 passwords.
-Basic authentication is required for operation other than `GET` or
+Basic authentication is always used for operations other than `GET`
-`HEAD` regardless of the value of `public_read`.
+and `HEAD` -- regardless of the value of `public_read`.

+### Running the server

-Once the configuration file is ready, you can simply launch the server with
+Once the configuration file is ready, you simply launch the server with the
-the `-configFile` flag.
-If you wish to control which address the server
+`-configFile` flag.
+If you wish to control which address the server listens
-listens on, you can set `-listenAddress`.
+on, you can set `-listenAddress`.

 ```
 ${GOPATH}/bin/dav-blobstore -listenAddress :14000 -configFile /user/local/etc/config.json